Dcfgvy/directory-tree/README.md

 # directory-tree-scheme

-Creates a text scheme representing the directory tree.
+Creates a plain text scheme or a JS object representing the directory tree.
 This package is an improvement of [directory-tree by @mihneadb](https://www.npmjs.com/package/directory-tree).

 ## Install